pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

   "finalizable": bool, // This workflow can be finished at any stage.
   "date_updated": str, // format ISO 8601: YYYY-MM-DDThh:mm:ss[.SSS]
-  "updated_by": int, // User who made the last update "run_allowed": [int], // Template owners.
+  "updated_by": int, // User who made the last update "template_owners": [int], // Template owners.
 Users who can either run or edit it.
   "tasks_count": int,
   "performers_count": int,
   "kickoff": {